Payflink/WebPage/content/blog/update-2022-q1-en.md

 ## Assign order items to an course

 If the restaurant wants, guests can order multiple "courses" at once.
-In this case, guests assign each order item to a course so that the persal understands when which dish is desired.
+In this case, guests assign each order item to a course so that the staff understands when which dish is desired.

 ![Assign order items to a course](courses.png)